"Sir Aldingar" is Child Ballad #59.

-- Duel to the Death: Aldingar is killed in the fight
+- Duel to the Death: Aldingar and the mysterious champion's Trial by Combat ends in Aldingar's death.

 - Historical Fiction: In some versions, the king and queen are Henry Plantagenet and Eleanor Of Aquitaine.

 - Malicious Slander: When the queen rebuffs the titular knight, he puts a leper in her bed and accuses her of adultery to the king.

 - Not What It Looks Like: The king finds the queen in bed with the leper, and comes to the wrong conclusion.